github4bme/wayfinding-osu-capstone/README.md

 The server is currently located at: http://54.200.238.22:9000/

+The api repo can be found at: [JDSustar/wayfinding-osu-capstone-api](https://github.com/JDSustar/wayfinding-osu-capstone-api)

-A full list of GitHub Emojis can be found at http://www.emoji-cheat-sheet.com/
+A full list of GitHub Emojis can be found [here](http://www.emoji-cheat-sheet.com/)